EnvPlayz/socket.io-website/source/get-started/chat.md

 type: misc
 ---

-In this guide we’ll create a basic chat application.
+In this guide we will create a basic chat application.
 It requires almost no basic prior knowledge of Node.JS or Socket.IO, so it’s ideal for users of all knowledge levels.

 ## Introduction